nicklotz/orkes-multiagent-workflow/blog-post.md

 def create_classifier_agent():
     return LlmChatComplete(
         task_ref_name="classify_ticket",
-        llm_provider="openai",  # Match this to your Orkes integration name model="gpt-4",
+        llm_provider="openai",  # Just an example, match this to what you named your LLM integration in orkes model="gpt-4",
         messages=[
             ChatMessage(